Ensure your online account is up to date in case of postal disruption. Update your account here.

 Motorcycles, Mopeds, Scooters: Service available with Plus, Plus RV, Premier, and Premier RV memberships.
 This includes 2-wheel and 3-wheel motorcycles.

-Motorhomes, camping trailers and pick-up trucks with a camper are eligible for service for members carrying a Plus RV or Premier RV membership.
+Motorhomes (Class A & C), camper vans (Class B), camping trailers and pick-up trucks with a camper are eligible for service but members must have a Plus RV or Premier RV membership.

 For more information and examples visit atlantic.caa.ca/eligible-vehicles